DivineDomokuma10/goshen-city-school-components/src/components/invoice/INVOICE-COMPONENT.md

 </InvoiceContainer>
 ```

-The about code snippet shows the hierachy of components.
+The code snippet above shows the hierachy of components.

 - **_InvoiceContainer:_**
   Top level component, which acts as a wrappper component.